ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/kubernetes-fundamentals/replicaset/introduction-to-replicaset.md

+---
+description: Get started with the fundamentals of kubernetes ReplicaSets in our beginner's guide.
+Understand the role and functionality of ReplicaSets in container orchestration.
+---

 # Introduction to Kubernetes ReplicaSet

 In Kubernetes, a `ReplicaSet` is a controller whose purpose is to maintain a stable set of replica pods running at any given time.